Published 31 Jan 2023

 - Review and analyze the data gathered to determine if the patient care being provided is at par with the healthcare institution’s standards.

-Nursing Audit Tool
+Nursing Audit Checklist Tool

 Paper-based nursing audits can be costly to conduct and time-consuming to review and analyze.
-Time spent on manually going through all the individual audit results and making sense of all the data gathered can be better spent working on gaps found and further improve the quality of patient care. iAuditor, the world’s most powerful mobile auditing app, can help healthcare institutions save time and effort in conducting nursing audits and better promote quality patient care by helping you do the following:
+Time spent on manually going through all the individual audit results and making sense of all the data gathered can be better spent working on gaps found and further improving the quality of patient care.
+SafetyCulture, the world’s most powerful mobile auditing app, can help healthcare institutions save time and effort in conducting nursing audits and better promote quality patient care by helping you do the following: